Skip to Content

 Cycling Lake Minnewanka Road from the Town of Banff

-You can start this ride from anywhere in the town of Banff, which is a great place to grab some snacks before heading out for the day.
+You can start this bike ride from anywhere in the town of Banff, which is a great place to grab some snacks before heading out for the day.
 In Banff, you can find parking at the Fenlands Recreation Centre or the Train Station.

 From there cycle through town and get on the Banff Legacy Trail on the east end of Banff Avenue.
 Shortly after crossing Tunnel Mountain Road, the Legacy Trail will turn right and be parallel to the Trans-Canada Highway.
-Turn left at the first intersection, going under the highway, towards Cascade Ponds.
-From there you can cycle past Cascade Ponds to the parking lot then out onto Lake Minnewanka Scenic Drive.

 Cycling Lake Minnewanka Road from Cascade Ponds